obverter/obverter.github/about.md

 title: Colophon
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt: Ben Tyler Elliott is a data writer, Operations Director, woodworker, Photoshop scoundrel, and burrito enthusiast.
+Not necessarily in that order.
+He lives in the Bay Area.
 comments: false
 ---

-🎉 Data-driven words about not-depressing things, mostly! 🎉 Shameless dilettante.
+Data-driven words about not-depressing things, mostly.

+Shameless dilettante.

 Indiscriminate connoisseur of pub trivia.

 Burrito enthusiast.

-- ben at obverter dot com
+ben at obverter dot com

-- github.com/obverter
+github.com/obverter